Allure1214/Paws/README.md

 - Touch gestures with resistance and rotation
 - Fast image preloading
 - Safe-area padding for modern phones

-## 🧑‍🎨 Customization

-You can easily:
-- Change number of cats shown
-- Add filters or tags from Cataas
-- Enable theme switching (light/dark)

 ## 🚀 Getting Started